Reduce Costs and Eliminate Staffing Headaches

 You don’t fire negative employees fast enough

-You don’t practice what you preach
+You don’t practise what you preach

 You’re a mentor in name only